kyranet/canvas-constructor/guides/Profile Card/ProfileCard.md

 }
 ```

-We also need to add a bit of regex \(I'll explain why later\), so throw this under the requires you added earlier
+We also need to add a bit of regular expressions \(I'll explain why later\), so throw this under the requires you added earlier

 ```javascript
 const imageUrlRegex = /\?size=2048$/g;